bazelbuild/bazel-blog/_posts/2025-12-08-bazelcon-recap.md

 We were able to welcome **331 attendees** from 214 organizations to Atlanta, Georgia.
 The conference kicked off with a day of sponsored sessions on Sunday, followed by two days filled with conference talks, birds-of-a-feather sessions and multiple unconferences.

-If you want to learn more, you can take a look at the [post-event report](https://events.linuxfoundation.org/wp-content/uploads/2025/12/BazelCon25_PostEventReport.pdf), watch the recordings of the main stage talks or read through the birds-of-a-feather notes linked below.
+If you want to learn more, you can take a look at the [post-event report](https://events.linuxfoundation.org/wp-content/uploads/2025/12/BazelCon25_PostEventReport.pdf), browse through some [photos](https://flic.kr/s/aHBqjCAQoA), watch the recordings of the main stage talks or read through the birds-of-a-feather notes linked below.

 A heartfelt "thank you" goes out to everyone who made this BazelCon another great success: the Linux Foundation, our sponsors, our amazing presenters and all the attendees.
 We're looking forward to seeing all of you again in 2026!